 Traditional Tuscan food harmonizes two inseparable principles – simplicity and quality.
 Tuscan cuisine is based on the so-called “cucina povera,” the peasant traditions that arose out of necessity during hard times.

-In Tuscany you will find the best meat and fresh ingredients for every dish.
-Tuscans are known for eating seasonally, so don’t worry, your meal is always fresh prepared with local ingredients.
-In fact, one of the specialties below is only available for a few weeks every year!
+In Tuscany, you will find the best meat and fresh ingredients for every dish.
+Tuscans are known for eating seasonally, so don’t worry, your meal is always fresh and prepared with local ingredients.
+In fact, one of the specialities below is only available for a few weeks every year!
 Enjoy!

 One of the traditional food in Tuscany, as the name says, is Bistecca alla Fiorentina or Florentine T-bone steak.
 This has a “T” shaped bone with the fillet on one side and the sirloin on the other.
 It has to be aged at least a few days (for some up to 20!) and when it is time to cook it the meat has to be at room temperature.
 If you want to try this, you should check out our list with best restaurants in Tuscany!

 If you are vegan or vegetarian this food is for you!
 You should try the traditional Tuscany salad name Panzanella (bread salad).
 This is a cold bread salad with ingredients like bread, tomatoes, basil, red onions, olive oil and salt.
 His name probably derives from the word, pan, which is short for pane or bread, and zanella, an old italian name for a bowl.